Our Best Zero Waste Swaps

 First, combine 1/4 cup of vinegar and 1 cup water in a microwavable container.
 Boil mixture for 3 mins and then let it stand in microwave for 10 mins.
 Wipe inside of microwave with a damp cloth.

 Pour a little vinegar onto a rag and wipe mirror.
 Then, dry with a clean rag.

 First, sprinkle baking soda into the toilet bowl.
-Then rinse with vinegar and scrub till clean.
+Then add with vinegar and scrub.

 Descale your kettle